Seirdy/seirdy.one/content/about/index.md

 - Social (federated): I'm [@Seirdy @pleroma.envs.net](https://pleroma.envs.net/seirdy) on the Fediverse.
 - Social (non-federated): I'm Seirdy on [Hacker News](https://news.ycombinator.com/user?id=Seirdy), [Lobsters](https://lobste.rs/u/Seirdy), [Reddit](https://www.reddit.com/user/Seirdy/), [Tildes.net](https://tildes.net/user/Seirdy), and Linux Weekly News.
 - Email: my address is <seirdy@seirdy.one>.
 I typically sign my emails with my public PGP key: [1E892DB2A5F84479](./publickey.asc).
 My key is also available via WKD.
 - Chat: for IRC, my nick is Seirdy on Libera.chat, Snoonet, OFTC, Tilde.Chat, and a few smaller networks.
 If you don't like IRC, I'm also [@seirdy:envs.net](https://matrix.to/\#/@seirdy:envs.net) on Matrix.
-I generally prefer IRC to Matrix, and don't check Matrix very often.
+I might be a bit slow to respond on Matrix because I generally prefer IRC.

 If you find a "Seirdy" somewhere else and don't know whether or not it's me, please contact me and ask instead of assuming that it must be me.